 12. Why do I need a DBS?

-Because of the nature of our work with schools and sensitive personal data most of our roles will require a satisfactory DBS Disclosure Certificate.
-As part of the offer of employment we will ask you to undergo a criminal record check, known as a DBS.
-You’ll need to advise us of spent and unspent criminal convictions and charges and any pending prosecutions or cautions.
+Our offers are on the condition of a satisfactory DBS Disclosure Certificate.
+The level will depend on the nature of your role, for example if your role requires you to go into a school you’ll need the have a cleared enhance DBS and barring check.
+On your application form you’ll be asked to disclose previous criminal convictions and charges and any pending prosecutions or cautions in line with the level of check that you would undergo for that role.
 We understand that sometimes the mistakes of our past stay with us so you will not be automatically disqualified if your check comes back with convictions; just be honest on your application and we will review it fairly against the requirements of the role.
+You can find out more about our Policy for Recruitment of Ex-offenders online or feel free to contact us for a confidential chat at firstname.lastname@example.org

 13. When does a job close?